UoMMScRobotics/SFR_Tutorials_2023_2025/docs/source/week11_tut_intro.rst

 Behaviour Trees Introduction
 ================================================

 Behaviour trees are a really powerful means for us to add some autonomy to our robots, taking them from glorified remote control cars to realised robots.
-Considered more flexible and modular than mroe traditional Finite State Machines, they have become an integral part of the ROS2 navigation stack.
+Considered more flexible and modular than more traditional Finite State Machines, they have become an integral part of the ROS2 navigation stack.

 .. note::
     In ROS 1, the navigation stack known broadly as the ``move_base`` package, relied on a `state machine architecture <http://wiki.ros.org/move_base#Expected_Robot_Behavior>`_.
 This is not to say that state machines are bad, quite the opposite, for example the lifecycle node implementation in ROS2 is state machine based.